-- (i) any investment that will result in more than 15% of our assets invested in non-diversified dairy (as categorized by the management team); - (ii) any investment that will result in more than 15% of our assets invested in first-generation farmers; - (iii) any investment over \$2,500,000; - (iv) any investment that will result in our leverage ratio exceeding 40%; - (v) any investment where the farmland property value is less than 50% of the total value; - (vi) any investment where our mortgages exceed 80% of the combined loan to value; - (vii) any investment where we do not have the first mortgage position; - (viii) any purchase options written into the investment terms; - (ix) any investment that would cause us to be invested in any one farmer/farm family in excess of 10% of our total assets: and - (x) any investment in a farmer/farm family that was, or currently is, delinquent in making payments under an existing contract with us, unless the investment itself would allow the farmer to catch up on payments and return to good standing (e.g. a re-financing).
+- (v) any investment where the farmland property value is less than 50% of the total value; - (vi) any investment where our mortgages exceed 80% of the combined loan to value; - (vii) any investment where we do not have the first mortgage position; - (viii) any purchase options written into the investment terms; - (ix) any investment that would cause us to be invested in any one farmer/farm family in excess of 10% of our total assets; and - (x) any investment in a farmer/farm family that was, or currently is, delinquent in making payments under an existing contract with us, unless the investment itself would allow the farmer to catch up on payments and return to good standing (e.g. a re-financing).

-In calendar year 2019, we made nine total acquisitions (including farms, mortgages, and operating lines of credit), totaling approximately \$6,400,000.
-Of these, four were approved by the investment committee (rather than the entire board), for a total deployed by the investment committee of \$3,562,000.
+2020 Investments: In calendar year 2020, twenty-five of our deals were approved by the investment committee (rather than the entire board), for a total deployed by the investment committee of \$13,359,058.